jiakangyuchi/OO-Language-Comparison/Comparison.md

     php: The most important of its features for the Hacker, and the first thing to mention is tracking allocations.
 Tracking allocations allow the memory manager to avoid leaks, a thorn in the side of most Hackers.
 When PHP is built in debug mode (--enable-debug), detected leaks are reported, in a perfect world they would never get to deployment.

     python: Python's memory allocation and deallocation method is automatic.
 The user does not have to preallocate or deallocate memory by hand as one has to when using dynamic memory allocation in languages such as C or C++.
 Python uses two strategies for memory allocation reference counting and garbage collection.
+Manual Garbage Collection is also allowed.

   * How does it work?